 Research In Sociology of Engineering (RISE) is an interdisciplinary group of scholars, led by Dr. Kacey Beddoes, who explore the relationships between engineering and society, and the ways in which social processes shape engineering and engineering education.
 Many of our projects are united by a focus on critical discourse analysis.
 RISE research sits at the intersection of Science and Technology Studies, Engineering Studies, Gender Studies, Engineering Education and Sociology.
-Our current projects span the topics of gender in engineering, interdisciplinary teamwork and communication, and salary equity.
+Our current projects span the topics of gender in engineering, interdisciplinary teamwork and communication, salary equity, and global engineering.

 RISE is based at the University of Massachusetts Lowell and includes collaborations with researchers at Oregon State University, Washington State University, and Virginia Tech.